 Unless you practice regular sunbathing in the summertime, and take vitamin D supplements the rest of the year, you almost certainly have low vitamin D levels in your bloodstream.
 You can't really determine this for sure without a vitamin D blood test.

-You can arrange a vitamin D blood test with your health care provider, or order an inexpensive home blood test.
+You can arrange a vitamin D blood test with your health care provider (you can read reviews ahead of time before committing), or order an inexpensive home blood test.

 Make sure you get the correct test.
 There are two vitamin D tests currently being offered: 1,25(OH)D, and 25(OH)D. The correct test to order is 25(OH)D, also called 25-hydroxyvitamin D, which is the better indicator of overall D status.